mazingstudio/libresp/README.md

-# RESP encoder/decoder in c
+# RESP (REdis Serialization Protocol) encoder and decoder for Arduino

-This is a [RESP][1] encoder/decoder library I'm using to play with some embedded stuff...
+This is a [RESP][1] encoder/decoder library I'm using to play with some embedded stuff.
+It is standard C so it actually does not depend on Arduino.

-This project still lacks bechmarking and probably has some security issues regarding how strings are decoded, so maybe this is not a good time to use it in production.
+**Warning**: This project still lacks bechmarking and probably has some security issues regarding how strings are decoded, so maybe this is not a good time to use it in production.

 ## How to install on Arduino